wavefrontHQ/help/query_suggestions/next_more.md

+If you don’t specify a timeWindow, we apply the default value for every second and fill gaps up to 28 days.

 The next() function allows you to assign the next known reported data point value to a gap of missing data in each time series described by <[[queryFunctionName text=tsExpression]]>

 **Docs:**